The DeepJoint algorithm: An innovative approach for studying the longitudinal evolution of quantitative mammographic density and its association with screen-detected breast cancer risk: The deep learning model for mammographic density estimation

-We fine-tuned MammoDL to enable quantitative breast density evaluation from processed images obtained with either Hologic or GEHC manufacturers.
-The original version implemented a federated learning approach, posing drawbacks for swift training, especially in the absence of data-sharing challenges.
-Thus, the model's pipeline was reconstructed using the lightweight PyTorch Lightning library \cite{falcon_pytorch_2019}, enhancing script simplicity and user-friendliness.
-Maintaining the original architecture of MammoDL, both UNets underwent training using identical hyperparameters, including a batch size of 16, a learning rate of $10^{-4}$, and no weight decay.
-The training was initiated with the pre-trained MammoDL version, achieving good performance after only ten epochs.
-The Adam optimizer was applied, and no data augmentation was introduced.
-The model evaluation relied on the Dice-Sorensen coefficient (DSC) \cite{dice_measures_1945}, a standard performance metric for segmentation tasks that quantifies the overlap between predicted and ground-truth segmentation masks.
-Scores range from 0 to 1, with proximity to 1 indicating better performance.
-We used the loss function defined as $loss = 1 - DSC$ for training simplicity.
-A joint training strategy was adopted, prioritizing the achievement of the lowest validation dense loss, considering the higher complexity of dense area segmentation compared to breast segmentation.
+A joint training strategy was employed, prioritizing the achievement of the lowest validation dense loss, considering the higher complexity of dense area segmentation compared to breast segmentation.
 Moreover, ten-fold cross-validation was conducted to assess model performance.
 In each fold, data were randomly split into training and validation sets, respecting a 9:1 ratio.
 After each fold's training, weights yielding the lowest validation dense loss were saved.
-The average of these ten best weights was calculated to obtain the model version for evaluation on the holdout test set.
+The simple unweighted average of these ten best weights was calculated to obtain the model version for evaluation on the holdout test set.
 This approach was preferred over selecting the weights yielding the lowest validation dense loss in a single fold to avoid favoring one fold and to ensure an averaged model behavior across \textit{all} training data.
 Appendix Figure~\ref{f:CrossVal} summarizes the training process.